 After a great evening at our Ollantaytambo Hotel we packed up our bags and got ready to jump on the bus for our big adventure.
 Today was the day to start hiking the Inca Trail.

 Day 1 On the Inca Trail:

 We continued with our hike and reached some amazing ruins.
-It was beautiful, this definitely made up for the tourist packed ruins yesterday.
+It was beautiful, this definitely made up for the tourist packed ruins the day before.
 We had this spot all to ourselves while ChoCho explained everything we needed to know.

 We got to our campsite that evening, which seemed to be behind someone’s house.
-The kids came outside and offered us drinks and everyone’s favourite Peruvian beer, Cusqueña.
+The kids came outside and offered us drinks and everyone’s favorite Peruvian beer, Cusqueña.

 We sipped on beers and cleaned up and around 5pm we had afternoon tea, yes glamping in full effect.
 Teas, popcorn, biscuits and jam and lots of other goodies after our hike.
 At 7pm they served dinner which was another soup and main.
 We quickly realized there was no ‘seconds’ so we got in the habit of sharing around whatever we didn’t eat between us.
 We were one big family for the trip.

 Day 2 The Inca Trail Hike: Dead Woman’s Pass

 As usual we were up pretty early.
 This was the start of a tough day where we would reach Dead Woman’s Pass.
 Our chef’s carb loaded us for the day ahead with a starter of oatmeal and then pancakes, they made me some awesome corn based pancakes.
 I ate until I was stuffed as we weren’t getting lunch.
 This day on the Inca Trail is quite strenuous and because of the altitude we had to skip lunch because it makes people quite sick.
 Luckily there are lovely ladies selling snacks and candy on the way up, slightly over priced but definitely so satisfying!
 I ate three snickers bars that day.